pingcap/community/architecture/README.md

 ## PMC

-PMC (Project Management Committee) functions as the core management team that oversees the TiKV community.
+PMC (Project Management Committee) functions as the core management team that oversees the TiDB community.
 The PMC has additional responsibilities over and above those of a committer.
 These responsibilities ensure the smooth running of the project.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.
-See [Governance](./GOVERNANCE.md) for more details about PMC.
+See [Governance](../GOVERNANCE.md) for more details about PMC and [PMC List](./pmc-list.md) for a list of incumbent PMC members.

 ## TiDB Developer Group